iccaving/icccsite/content/trip/yorkshire/yorkshire-2010-11-12.md

 ####  Clare

-###  Stream Derig: Jarv, Eric, Nico
+###  Stream Derig: Jarv, Eric, Niko

 After the parting of the ways, we bumped into the stream team just in the start of Sand Caverns.
 The Marilyn deriggers had already disappeared, so they decided to have a gander at the main chamber and then leave via Bar.

 Quick ferret through Sand chambers (lovely layering in the sand), and a careful traverse around those deep mud pots.
 Washed our feet at the stream entering from the left (to save the rope), then completely forgot that following the stream out of 'stream' might be a good idea, and instead headed off through more mud to the far end of these chambers.
 Quite fun though.

 Back at the stream, washed the mud off, again, and followed the stream up + quickly dashed through the waterfall and found our rope.
 Every single pitch was too short - we made the mistake of believing the 'Selected Caves' lengths!
 The best howler in this is the suggestion of taking a 20m rope for the final, 27m pitch.
 A 28m rope was found to be just 2m short, and was backed up onto a 2nd 20m traverse rope.
-Having derigged these and handed the sack to Nico, I set about plodding up the main hang (in situ polyprop deviation held us clear of the massive water), and carefully climbing across to the final pitch.
+Having derigged these and handed the sack to Niko, I set about plodding up the main hang (in situ polyprop deviation held us clear of the massive water), and carefully climbing across to the final pitch.
 The rope was about 3m too short, with a tackle sac tied onto the end to help you grab it + pull it down.
 As it was a bit wet I automatically + quickly sorted my jammers out, transferred the tackle sac to my central maillon + shot up the pitch, derigging the extreme (to a slightly hidden p-bolt) deviation.
 It was only once I was standing on the pitch head undoing the y-hang and wanted somewhere to stash the rope that I locked in the bag and noticed the two large cobbles that were being used to weigh it down!

-Eric + Nico had disappeared by this point, dragging the two fat tackle sacs through the stream was a bit grim - in the tight first bit I had a bag in each hand + had to thrutch along with my tip toes and chin.
+Eric + Niko had disappeared by this point, dragging the two fat tackle sacs through the stream was a bit grim - in the tight first bit I had a bag in each hand + had to thrutch along with my tip toes and chin.
 It was more pleasant once the passage was wide enough to get one bag on my shoulder and walk along holding the other one like a baby.
 The joy of SRT trips with 10.5 + 11mm ropes.

 I was rather perturbed that I hadn't met anyone by the foot of the entrance pitch, I was a little concerned that I was about to desert them within the cave, or that they may have got out + decided to walk off the hill by themselves.
 This would be a bit of a problem - as if I got out to find them not there, I wouldn't know whether they were on the moors or in the cavern.